Rebuild Ukraine

 Puzzle Selection Menu

-Select puzzle that has been either destroyed or at risk of destruction based on its difficulty.
+Select a puzzle that has been either destroyed or is at risk of destruction based on its difficulty.

 Puzzle Building

 Build the puzzle in a relaxing and calm environment.
-Get help from tutorial, auditorial cues, and progress tracker.
+Get help from tutorials, auditory cues, and a progress tracker.

 Final Reveal

 Ta-da!
-When user completes the puzzle, real-life scale statue comes up and shares story of how it’s at risk or destroyed.
+When the user completes the puzzle, a real-life scale statue appears and shares the story of how it’s at risk of being destroyed.

 A cultural crisis beyond ruins